Research

 AI and Your Existing Tech Stack: The Integration Reality That Determines Whether Your AI Pilot Actually Works

 Every AI vendor demo uses clean, unified data.
-The prospect sees Copilot drafting a contract from CRM data, or an AI agent pulling customer history from the ERP
+The prospect sees Copilot drafting a contract from CRM data, or an AI agent pulling customer history from the ERP to resolve a support ticket.

 March 2026